Skip to content

 print(f"Send failed: {err.code}")

-Pydantic models and dataclasses must be defined in importable modules (not __main__ and not inside functions).
+Pydantic models and dataclasses must be defined in importable modules (not __main__ and not inside functions) so the worker can resolve the declared parameter type.

 Direct calls bypass the queue entirely.
 Library features do not apply: